tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-test-runner.markdown

   1. All queries have to be in a single line.
 Hard to read for long test queries.

 ### Level 3: Script files

+#### Motivation
+In recent projects, I tried to explore a way to improve readability of SQL tests.
+The main motivation for the next sections is my testing philosophy: In writing tests, prioritize readability when possible.
+Readable tests are easier to write, automate, and maintain.
+Those tests can be easily shared with developers for debugging purposes, especially in SQL.
+If you write a software, you have tests to validate it.
+If you write a test, how do you validate it?
+Only by making it readable, you can verify and maintain the test.
+Readable tests promote collaboration between developers and QEs.
+If the tests are readable and accessible to developers, they can easily run the tests on their own, without much intervention from QEs.

+#### Implementation

+The file that contains SQL test queries is conventionally named with .test extension.
+However, the file can be a text file with any name.
+As you can see, the benefits of approach (2) is retained: the supporting Java code and the actual SQL test queries are partitioned into separate files.
+Each test case has a name associated with it: key string in .properties file and value of "name" key in .test file.

+In addition to those retained benefits, the most obvious benefit of this new approach is that the supporting Java code is minimal since all TestNG assertions have been removed.
+The TestNG assertions, which are ubiquitous in previous approaches (1) and (2), are no longer present as it will be specified in .test file.
+The whole TestNG class will only contain code to initialize a connection to database and an instance of SQL test runner, all of which is one-time setup.
+As we continue writing functional tests, we can decide to group related tests into separate .test files, or keep all tests in a single .test file.
+As we add more .test files, we can just specify the path to the files as shown in Java code above.
+The main benefit of Unit Test Framework comes as readability of those tests improve in .test file.
+The expected outcomes of the SQL queries are specified in the same place, making the tests' intentions more obvious.
+Using various annotations specified in SBG Datamart - Unit tests, most of functional tests can be written in a clear manner.

+In the example above, the first test query's intention is clearer with assertion in the same location.
+In addition, compared with .properties file approach, the SQL query is now easier to read, due to line breaks.
+If you have not noticed, the second test query's original intention is to assert that the counts of two queries are the same.
+In approach (1) or (2), EXCEPT operation is used to keep it into the same test case (and minimal Java code), which obfuscate the original intention.
+While it is possible that we can split the query into two queries and comparing the counts, it is probably not much clearer to most data engineers since assertions are done in Java.
+Instead of using EXCEPT operation, we use "equal" clause from Unit Test Framework to make the intention obvious: the two counts should be equal.
+It is true that we have additional SQL query, additional data transfer, and do comparison on our local computer.
+However, the additional computational time is totally justified with much better readability.
+Test readability will save (lots of) QE's time, in both developing and maintaining.
+In our philosophy, human time is million times more costly than computer time.

+SSSSSSSSSSS

 In one of our Big Data projects, the developers are more comfortable with working in SQL.
 Not all of them are comfortable with working with Java or other languages (e.g., Python) that can make automated testing feasible.